TheRandomizer7/Path-Planning-Algorithms/README.md

 2)RRT* - "#variables can be found on (line - 91)

 3)PRM + Astar - "#variables can be found on (line - 92)

-Also please note that the PRM code has not been cleaned up yet, there is a lot of redundant code, would not recommend reading through it.